Drug and alcohol misuse support

 For families and friends

 If you’re affected by someone else’s alcohol or drug use you can access support through DHI.
-We're open from 9am to 5pm, Monday to Friday
+We're open Monday to Friday, 9am to 5pm.

 Call 0330 024 0445 or email firstname.lastname@example.org.